 It is no longer uncommon for new employees to walk away from an offer that they have already signed and accepted.
 Or even worse, they are no-shows on the starting date.

 Today’s corporate environment has made the counter-offer an important weapon in the war for talent.
-In fact, the counteroffer has become part of many companies’ strategy to keep salary costs down until they absolutely have to pay their best talent.

 The kind of telephone call we hate

 It’s the kind of call that all recruiters and hiring managers hate to get.
 It usually goes like this:

 “Sorry, but I don’t think I can join your company.
 I know I already signed the employment contract.
 I promised I would never change my mind.
 But you see, my boss has given me a new big important project.

 She told me, I’m the only one in the company who she can trust to lift this sort of responsibility.
 They are all so nice to me.
 And she also gave me a new title.”